Nīhoa: Ecology

 Nīhoa's inaccessibility and lack of major guano deposits made the island unattractive to humans, helping to preserve its endemic species from extinction.
 Because of Nīhoa's small size, most of its endemic organisms are endangered, as one single disaster, such as an island-wide fire or an introduction of invasive species, could wipe out the whole population.
 One such invasive species is the gray bird grasshopper, Schistocerca nitens; from the period between 1999 and 2003, grasshoppers devastated much of the vegetation on the island and posed a real threat to the continued health of plants on Nīhoa.
 The following year, the numbers decreased and the vegetation became lush again.
-The grasshoppers probably came to Nīhoa by way of wind from Kauai.
+The grasshoppers probably came to Nīhoa by way of wind from Kauaʻi.

 The north side of the island's cliffs are mostly bare, but the sloping valleys are covered with a variety of grasses and shrubs.
 The two most common grasses on these slopes are Eragrosis Varabilis and Panicum torridum.

 There is also a variety of scrubs and bushes on the island slopes, such as Chenopodium sandwicheum and ilima bushes (Sida fallax).